SurferAdmin/freqstart/README.md

 * Use docker start instead of recreating the project file and improved restart routine.
 * Add containers docker network "freqstart_proxy" (No network needed in project file from v0.1.5).
 * Start proxy container with fixed IP in subnet of "freqstart_proxy".
-* Added a function to create files incl. sudo for permission and check if file exist.
+* Created a function to create files incl. sudo for permission and check if file exist.
 (Thanks: lsiem)
 * Removed secret and key routine from Freqtrade confing creation (Most of the time the config has to be modified manually anyway).
 * Improved argument check for functions.
 * Changed expose to port redirect with localhost ip to proxy project files.
-* Added docker network prune in project compose routine to remove orphaned networks.
+* Add docker network prune in project compose routine to remove orphaned networks.
-* Added reset mode to stopp and remove all containers, networks and images.
+* Add reset mode to stopp and remove all containers, networks and images.
 * Improved check for nginx if is not installed.
 * Fixed login data creation in FreqUI routine when no entries were made.
 * Fixed scriptlock and cleanup routine.
-* Added routine to check for root and suggest creating a user interactively incl. file transfer.
+* Add routine to check for root and suggest creating a user interactively incl. file transfer.
-* Added routine to add current user to docker group.
+* Add routine to add current user to docker group.
 * Fixed Nginx/FreqUI routing error (502).
 * Improved Nginx routine for secured domain setup.

 `v0.1.5`
-* Added docker network policy to proxy project files and bot files (Workaround to use multiple docker project files).
+* Add docker network policy to proxy project files and bot files (Workaround to use multiple docker project files).
-* Removed example bot routine and added example to readme.
+* Removed example bot routine and add example to readme.
 * Fixed FreqUI container name and restart policy.
 * Update container to restart no before validation instead of manipulating the docker project file.
-* Added remove orphan container to project compose routine.
+* Add remove orphan container to project compose routine.
 * Fixed unbound variable in docker compose.
 (Thanks: lsiem)
 * Fixed permission error in cleanup routine.
 (Thanks: lsiem)
-* Added cron remove for letsencrypt cert in the nginx reconfiguration routine.
+* Add cron remove for letsencrypt cert in the nginx reconfiguration routine.
 * Fixed domain validation error from host command.
 * File creation routine to create path if it doesnt exist.